 My artist statement

-The start of my life was one with too many rough experiences for a little kid.
-I developed strange ways to survive: I pretended to be just fine, I acted unbreakable and smiled.
+The start of my life was rough.
+I developed ways to survive like pretending to be fine, acting unbreakable and laughing a lot.

 Although I’m not bothered by my past anymore, these ways became a part of me and ooze through in my work.
 I am highly positive but also deeply hate injustice and everything that’s fake and dishonest.